ilkkamtk/mpjkk/Week3/l5-routing-services2.md

 ```

 ### Task 1
-1. Create new app with Angular CLI
+1. Create new app with Angular CLI.
+Add routing and style=scss [options](https://github.com/angular/angular-cli/wiki/new)
 2. Create components 'top-bar', 'setup' and 'routes' (these are bus routes, not angular routes)
 3. Templates: